MVC COVID-19 Coronavirus Response

 - Learn about your online classes

-- All lectures for the winter and spring 2021 term are online.
+- All lectures for the spring and summer 2021 are online.
+Classes for fall 2021 will be mostly in-person.

 - Some online classes may require attendance in a virtual format to online lectures.
 Check with your instructor for each of your classes to learn how they are delivering their class information.